isomerpages/moe-punggolgreenpri/pages/Terms Of Use.md

    </p><ol start="8" type="1"><p></p><li style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;">The Contents of this Web Site are provided on an "as is" basis without warranties of any kind.
 To the fullest extent permitted by law, Punggol Green Primary School does not warrant and hereby disclaims any warranty: </li></ol>
    <p style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;"> (a) as to the accuracy, correctness, reliability, timeliness, non-infringement, title, merchantability or fitness for any particular purpose of the Contents of this Web Site; </p>
-	  <p style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;"> (a) as to the accuracy, correctness, reliability, timeliness, non-infringement, title, merchantability or fitness for any particular purpose of the Contents of this Web Site; </p>
+	  <p style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;">Thank you for visiting Punggol Green Primary School website.
+By accessing and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
+If you do not agree to these Terms of Use, please do not use this Web Site.

-<p></p><ol start="9" type="1"><p></p><li style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;">Punggol Green Primary School shall also not be liable for any damage or loss of any kind caused as a result (direct or indirect) of the use of the Web Site, including but not limited to any damage or loss suffered as a result of reliance on the Contents contained in or available from the Web Site.  </li></ol>
+</p><p></p><ol start="9" type="1"><p></p><li style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;">Punggol Green Primary School shall also not be liable for any damage or loss of any kind caused as a result (direct or indirect) of the use of the Web Site, including but not limited to any damage or loss suffered as a result of reliance on the Contents contained in or available from the Web Site.  </li></ol>

 <p style="line-height:1.3; font-size:16px; font-family:Arial; text-align:justify;">
  <b>Links from This Web Site to Other Web Sites </b><br>